Tennessee Further Solidifies Itself as a Top State for Trusts

 A TIST is an irrevocable trust created by you (the grantor) for your benefit while protecting the assets from most of your future creditors.
 One of the key requirements for a self-settled asset protection trust is that the trustee must be a “qualified trustee.”
 A qualified trustee is either a trust company qualified to do business in Tennessee or a Tennessee resident that is not considered subordinate to you.
 So, even if you do not live in Tennessee, as long as the trustee is a “qualified trustee,” you can create an asset protection trust and still be the beneficiary.

 When initially funding a TIST, you must complete an affidavit that, among other things, discloses any known creditors and states that the transfer will not leave you insolvent.
 However, as part of last month’s new legislation, subsequent transfers will not require such affidavit.
-Additionally, as a result of the new legislation and effective July 1, 2021, if a TIST is properly funded, it will be protected from the claims of most of your creditors after 18 months (reduced from two years and tied with Ohio for the shortest statute of limitations in the country).
-This period may be further reduced to six months by recording the affidavit with the Register of Deeds.
+Additionally, as a result of the new legislation and effective July 1, 2021, if a TIST is properly funded, it will be protected from the claims of most of your creditors after the later of 18 months or six months after the creditor discovers or reasonably should have discovered the transfer (this 18 month period is reduced from two years and tied with Ohio for the shortest statute of limitations in the country).
+One way to start the time on when a creditor should have reasonably known about the transfer is to record the affidavit with the Register of Deeds.

 A TBE Trust is similar in concept to a TIST, but it is a trust created by a married couple.
 Under Tennessee law, property held jointly by spouses entails a degree of creditor protection against the claims of one spouse.
 Usually, spouses who execute a traditional Joint Revocable Trust lose this creditor protection.
 However, if you and your spouse (the grantors) create a TBE Trust, if drafted and funded correctly, the assets in your TBE Trust have the same creditor protection allotted to property held jointly by spouses.
 The new legislation tightened up this trust by specifying that jointly held property transferred to a TBE Trust would maintain the “tenancy by the entirety” status, so the creditors of only one spouse cannot attempt to satisfy their claims with the assets in the TBE Trust.